cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 # Data

-Danny has shared with 3 key datasets for this case study:
+Danny has shared 3 key datasets for this case study:
 * **SALES:** captures all [customer_id]() level purchases with the corresponding [order_date]() and [product_id]() information for when and what menu items were ordered.
 * **MENU:** maps the [product_id]() to the actual [product_name]() and price of each menu item.
 * **MEMBERS:** captures the [join_date](), when a [customer_id]() joined the beta version of the Danny’s Diner loyalty program.